Čedomilj Mijatović: Diplomatic career

 In 1894 he returned from his self-exile to become Minister of Finance for the sixth and last time, but his tenure ended with the resignation of the whole Government after only two months in April 1894.
 He spent the rest of that year as a Serbian Minister in Bucharest but was recalled at the end of 1894.
 In April 1895 he got his favorite appointment.
 He became for the second time Serbian Envoy Extraordinary and Minister Plenipotentiary at the Court of St James's and kept this position until 1900.
 During this mandate he represented Serbia at the Hague Peace Conference in May–July 1899 where he advocated very progressive views, but both Aleksandar Obrenović and the Serbian Government did not share his enthusiasm for the instruments of international law and international arbitration.
 In 1900 he was put in the most important diplomatic place for Serbia.
 He became Serbian Minister in Constantinople but was recalled since he did not agree with the marriage of the Serbian King Alexander with a lady who was a commoner and a widow.
 He became a Serbian senator in 1901 and stayed in London trying to establish a Serbian Commercial Agency.
-At the end of 1902, he was appointed for the third time to be Serbian Minister in London.
+At the end of 1902, he was appointed for the third time to be Serbian Minister in London, and he presented his credentials to King Edward VII in January 1903.

 In the early morning of June 11, 1903, a conspiracy of Serbian officers killed King Alexander Obrenović and his unpopular wife Queen Draga.
 Having murdered them they threw their naked bodies out of a window.
 The new government consisted of regicides and it appointed Petar Karađorđević to be the new ruler of Serbia.
 The very event and composition of the new Cabinet caused widespread condemnation throughout Europe but only Britain and the Netherlands decided to break off diplomatic relations with Serbia.
 Mijatović was himself horrified and he was the only Serbian diplomat who resigned his post on June 22.
 This act was never forgiven to him by influential political circles in Belgrade.